2 Understanding Data in Accounting

 Semi-structured data.
 Data that has some organizational elements but does not fit neatly into rows and columns.
 XBRL filings and PDF bank statements are examples relevant to accounting.

 Structured data.
 Data organized into a predefined format of rows and columns, where each column has a defined data type.
-All three textbook datasets contain structured data.
+The Charles River dataset contains structured data across all ten table groups.

 Tidy data.
 A dataset organized so that each variable occupies its own column, each observation occupies its own row, and each type of observational unit forms its own table.
 Tidy data aligns with the input requirements of analytical tools such as PivotTables, SQL, and Power BI.